ministryofjustice/opg-modernising-lpa/docs/architecture/dsl/README.md

 ## Instructions

-There are two directories, one containing this applications C4Model diagram and the other the whole MLPA architecture.

-Each folder contains Diagrams as Code that can be run with the following commands.
+The local folder contains Diagrams as Code that can be run with the following commands.

 ### To run in browser locally

-- Run `make run-structurizr` for this application, `make run-structurizr mlpa=1` for the entire MLPA architecture
+- Run `make run-structurizr`
 - Open a browser to [http://localhost:8080](http://localhost:8080)
 - Open the workspace.dsl file and edit
 - Every 2 seconds the website will check for updates and refresh if changes are detected